 This is a tough and frustrating question to research, because the vast majority of reliable data collection is recent - one needs to do a lot of guesswork about the more distant past.
 (And I haven't found any comprehensive study or expert consensus on trends in overall quality of life over the long run.)
 But I've tried to take a good crack at it - to find the data that is relatively straightforward to find, understand its limitations, and form a best-guess bottom line.

 In future pieces, I'll go into detail about what I was able to find and what my bottom lines are.
 But if you just want my high-level, rough take in one chart, here's a chart I made of my subjective guess at average quality of life for humans2 vs. time, from 3 million years ago to today:

-Sorry, that wasn't very helpful, because the pre-agriculture period (which we know almost nothing about) was over 100x as long as everything else.3
+Sorry, that wasn't very helpful, because the pre-agriculture period (which we know almost nothing about) was so much longer than everything else.3

 (I think it's mildly reality-warping for readers to only ever see charts that are perfectly set up to look sensible and readable.
 It's good to occasionally see the busted first cut of a chart, which often reveals something interesting in its own right.)

 But here's a chart with cumulative population instead of year on the x-axis.
 The population has exploded over the last few hundred years, so this chart has most of the action going on over the last few hundred years.
 You can think of this chart as "If we lined up all the people who have ever lived in chronological order, how does their average quality of life change as we pan the camera from the early ones to the later ones?"